ATC codes: P01CA03

 African trypanosomiasis ICD11 code: 1F51

-EMLc for treatment of human African trypanosomiasis due to Trypanosoma
+For the treatment of 1st and 2nd stage of human African trypanosomiasis due to Trypanosoma brucei gambinense infection

 Public health relevance